 Removing the human element removes the human element

 While automation does make life easier and more convenient, increased automation can lead to less frequent human interaction.
-This doesn’t necessarily apply to industrial automation, but there are already examples of this in the world today.
+This could at some point apply to industrial automation, but there are already examples of this in the world today.
 Automated checkout systems allow us to purchase groceries with little to no human interaction.
-You can even buy your groceries online and have them delivered to your doorstep with no contact with the drivers.
+You can buy your groceries online and have them delivered to your doorstep with no contact with the drivers.

 Robots are one-trick ponies